thampp/smarthome/NodeRed/README.md

 - A NodeRed Dashboard (deprecated - using Influx-Grafana now)

 Our house has 2 Wechselrichter so it's a bit more complex.
+The 2nd (lower) one pushes its metrics to flow variables which are then integrated with the metrics from the 1st one.
+The 2nd one also tends to show API problems so it' monitored for errors.

 The flow  includes email notification upon API failures.